Query complexity of generalized Simon's problem: Lower bound

 In this section, we first present a lower bound by proving Theorem \ref{Th:lower}.

 \textbf{Theorem \ref{Th:lower}.} \textit{Any classical (deterministic or randomized) algorithm solving $\mathsf{GSP}(p,n,k)$ needs to make $\Omega\left(\max\{k, \sqrt{p^{n-k}}\}\right)$ queries.}

 Without loss of generality, we only need to prove the randomized query complexity, which consists of Lemma \ref{Lemma:lower1_ran} and \ref{Lemma:lower2_ran}.
 Before proving Lemma \ref{Lemma:lower1_ran}, we first give the results below (Claim \ref{claim:numsubgroup1} and \ref{claim:numsubgroup2}).
 Claim \ref{claim:numsubgroup1} is a folklore conclusion that can be found in the textbooks such as \cite{Stanley2000Enumerative}, and we give the proof for completeness. \begin{Claim} Let $T_1$ denote the number of distinct subgroups of rank $k$ in $\mathbb{Z}_p^n$.
-Then $T_1 = \frac{(p^n-1)(p^n-p^1)\cdots(p^n-p^{k-1})}{(p^k-1)(p^k-p^1)\cdots(p^k-p^{k-1})}$. \end{Claim}
+Then $T_1 = \frac{(p^n-p^0)(p^n-p^1)\cdots(p^n-p^{k-1})}{(p^k-p^0)(p^k-p^1)\cdots(p^k-p^{k-1})}$. \end{Claim}

 \begin{proof} We can specify a subgroup of rank $k$ by giving $k$ linearly independent elements in it.
 Now we select $k$ linearly independent elements from $\mathbb{Z}_p^n$ sequentially.
-Once we have selected $d$ elements, we can not select the elements from the subgroup generated by these $d$ elements in the next step.
-Thus, we have $p^n-p^d$ possible ways to pick $(d+1)$-th elements.
-So the total number of possible ways to select $k$ linearly independent elements is $(p^n-p^1)(p^n-p^2)\cdots(p^n-p^{k-1})$.
+Once we have selected $d$ elements, we {cannot} select the elements from the subgroup generated by these $d$ elements in the next step.
+Thus, we have $p^n-p^d$ possible ways to pick {the} $(d+1)$-th element.
+So the total number of possible ways to select $k$ linearly independent elements is {$(p^n-p^0)(p^n-p^1)\cdots(p^n-p^{k-1})$}.

 However, it is a double-counting process above.
-For a certain subgroup, there are $(p^k-p^1)(p^k-p^2)\cdots(p^k-p^{k-1})$ ways to pick the elements generating it.
+For a certain subgroup, there are {$(p^k-p^0)(p^k-p^1)\cdots(p^k-p^{k-1})$} ways to pick the elements generating it.
 Thus, the total number of subgroups is

 \end{proof}

 \begin{Claim} Every non-zero element in $\mathbb{Z}_p^n$ belongs to $T_2 = \frac{(p^n-p^1)(p^n-p^2)\cdots(p^n-p^{k-1})}{(p^k-p^1)(p^k-p^2)\cdots(p^k-p^{k-1})}$ distinct subgroups of rank $k$. \end{Claim}